Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 * The *Findings Age* tile gives an indication how long findings are known.

-### The scoring system with CVSS: background
 * The *CVSS Severity* tile summarizes a breakdown of findings according to CVSS severity ratings.
 A mouseover on the barchart will show the exact number of findings.
-A mouseover on the CVSS severity benchmark shows the CVSS security score and the number of findings with that severity. *CVSS* (*Common Vulnerability Scoring System*) is a security-industry standard on a 0-10 scale, developed by [NIST](https://nist.gov/), specifically its [National Vulnerability Database(NVD)](https://nvd.nist.gov/).
-CVSS scores are based on a benchmark of expert judgements and a well-defined calculation that estimates risk (see [NIST's current 3.1 calculator](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator/) or a [calculation preview of the to-be-released CVSS 4.0](https://www.first.org/cvss/calculator/4.0/)).
-Note that version 2 did not include a *"Critical"* vulnerability category.
+A mouseover on the CVSS severity barchart shows the number of findings with that CVSS severity category.

+## Context and meaning of CVSS security metrics: from asset to risk

+*CVSS* (*Common Vulnerability Scoring System*) is a security-industry standard metric on a 0-10 scale, to indicate how severe a security issue *may be*.
+It does not signify a definite security problem, nor does lack of CVSS (or 0 score) imply security.
+This uncertainty is at the core of system security and mostly dependent on context.

+It is important to make some distinctions by defining the elements that are necessary to properly interpret the meaning of these numbers.
+To simplify matters, consider the following non-exhaustive definitions:

+* An *asset* is something of value.
+An asset exists in context, like the way that a system is connected to the outside world.
+* A *weakness* (or flaw) is a (security-relevant) deficiency.
+In our context, a weakness may be catalogued as a *CWE* [see also section on CWEs below](#cwe-and-its-link-with-cre-common-requirement-enumeration).
+A weakness may be exploitable or not.
+* A *vulnerability* is an exploitable weakness (by a threat).
+In our context, a vulnerablity may be catalogued as a *CVE*.
+A vulnerability may be actually exploited or not.
+* A *threat* is an event/condition that causes undesirable/adverse effects to something of value (often described as *assets*).
+A threat may manifest or not.
+* A *risk* is a possibility of harm, a chance that an undesirable event may occur.
+Typically it is understood as a function of *probability* and *impact*.
+In this context it is useful to consider that *a risk involves an asset, a threat and a vulnerability*.
+A risk may occur or not.

+### Sigrid's CVSS score of Raw findings signify "potential severity"

+We may use "risk" a lot in colloquial language, but in this context of system security, a lot has to co-occur before a risk manifests, as can be seen above.
+This is relevant in reading the CVSS scores in Sigrid, because without a triage and a verification context, CVSS does **not** mean *vulnerability* or *risk*.
+CVSS scores, even when unvalidated, are a useful indicator.
+Generally, triage/analyze raw security findings, you would follow the CVSS scores in descending order from "potentially most severe to - least severe".

+### Sigrid's CVSS scores are based on a CWE benchmark

+CVSS originates in research done by the US government's [National Infrastructure Advisory Council (NIAC)](https://www.cisa.gov/), further developed by the [Forum of Incident Response and Security Teams (FIRST)](https://www.first.org/).
+CVSS is strongly associated with the administrations for *CWEs* and *CVEs*. *CWEs* are part of the authoritative list of weakness types known as the *"Common Weakness Enumeration"* by MITRE [MITRE CWE website](https://cwe.mitre.org/).
+For *CVEs*, see the [National Vulnerability Database(NVD)](https://nvd.nist.gov/)).
+A CVE always contains a CWE, while the opposite is not necessarily true (e.g. a weakness that has not been shown to be exploitable).
+CWE has a hierarchical structure, so higher-level weaknesses implicitly contain lower-level ones.

+### Elaboration on the CWE benchmark calculation

+The core idea of the CWE benchmark is that, since CWEs, CVEs and CVSSs are related, we can use CVSS data associated with CVEs to come up with a score for CWEs.
+A benchmarked CWE score (presented as CVSS in Sigrid) consists of the averaged CVSS scores of all linked CVEs.
+In this calculation process, a *weighted mean* is applied to *Impact* and *Exploitability* (these are part of the CVSS "*Core metrics*").
+This configuration puts more weight on relatively infrequent, but severe vulnerabilities.

+For each CWE, we build its CWE hierarchy tree and determine their respective CVEs of the last 5 years and the CVE's typical CVSS estimations by security experts.
+This is a benchmark of expert judgements.
+Since context is a large factor in the severity of a security issue, the CVSS scores assigned to CWEs are further split by their attack vectors (this data is available since *Attack Vector [AV]* is part of the CVSS calculation).
+This split allows to make a mapping on this technical context, which should be administered in Sigrid as *Deployment type* metadata ([see metadata page, specifically the GUI to do this in Sigrid itself](../organization-integration/metadata.md#option-1-adding-metadata-in-sigrid)).
+This metadata emulates CVSS' "*Environmental metric group*" and provides important context to interpret its scores.
+If this metadata has *not* been set, Sigrid conservatively assumes "public-facing", hence the most exposed type of deployment.

 ### CVSS scores in Sigrid